Mohs Surgery & Dermatology Frequently Asked Questions

 After Mohs surgery, am I at risk for additional skin cancers?

 Unfortunately, yes.
 After having one skin cancer, statistics show that you carry a higher chance of developing another skin cancer.
+In fact, if you have had 2 skin cancers, some studies suggest a 92% chance that you'll have a 3rd skin cancer.
 Therefore, it’s important to perform monthly self skin examinations and visit your referring physician for routine check-ups at least once each year.
 You can significantly reduce your future risk by practicing good sun protective measures and avoiding tanning beds and tobacco use.
 It’s never too late to develop healthier lifestyle practices because the human body has an amazing capacity for healing and regeneration.

 Do you participate with my insurance plan?

-Dr. Dhir and Arizona Mohs Surgery participate with Medicare and Medicaid (AHCCCS), as well as the majority of private insurance plans, including Aetna, AZ Complete Health, BCBS, Humana, and United Healthcare.
+Dr. Dhir and Arizona Mohs Surgery participate with Medicare and Medicaid (AHCCCS), as well as the majority of private insurance plans, including Aetna, AZ Complete Health, BCBS, Humana, United Healthcare, Ambetter, and Allwell.
 Health insurance plans and contracts continually change, so we highly recommend that you contact your insurance carrier to ensure that Arizona Mohs Surgery is a contracted provider with your specific plan.
 We are honored to serve our military men and women in uniform via our participation in Tricare.

 At present, the only main plans with whom we are NOT contracted are Banner Network, Caremore, and Cigna.
-We are actively working to contract with these three remaining networks.
+We are actively working to contract with these three remaining networks and hope to be in-network with Cigna by early 2025.
 If we are not participating providers in your commercial plan, you may still see us an out-of-network provider but this may cause you to incur higher costs depending on your insurance company’s policies.
 Please refer to our Financial Policy form for details regarding your financial obligations.

 What forms of payment do you accept?